What is Neurofeedback?

 What to Expect?

-A thorough initial assessment will give us a better clinical picture of what symptoms are present.
+A thorough initial assessment, along with brain mapping, will give us a better clinical picture of what symptoms are present.
 Based on the assessment we’ll develop an initial treatment plan.
 Because all brains are unique, it’s difficult to predict with accuracy how many sessions will be needed.
-Often people notice benefits within a few sessions, but the goal is not just a reduction in symptoms; it’s also long-term stability.
+Often people notice benefits within a 4-5 sessions, but the goal is not just a reduction in symptoms; it is also long-term stability.
 Training typically begins with twice a week sessions.
 Three to four times a week can be helpful for clients in crisis, or with severe dysregulation, or for clients who choose to train faster.
 Typically, sessions decrease to once a week, then every other week as symptoms improve.

 How Will Neurofeedback Therapy Augment the Types of Therapy and Services that Memor Health Already Offers?